ben-laufer/DMRichR/README.md

 `DMRs.RData` contains `regions` and `sigRegions`, which are GRanges objects with the background regions and DMRs, respectively.

-`bsseq.RData` contains `bs.filtered.bsseq`, which is a bsseq object that has been smoothed by `bsseq::BSmooth` and is used for the individual methylation values (but not the DMR or block calling by `dmrseq`, which uses a different smoothing approach).
+`bsseq.RData` contains `bs.filtered.bsseq`, which is a bsseq object that has been smoothed by `bsseq::BSmooth()` and is used for the individual methylation values (but not the DMR or block calling by `dmrseq`, which uses a different smoothing approach).

 `machineLearning.RData` contains `methylLearnOutput`, which is the output from the machine learning feature selection.

-`cellComposition_Houseman.RData` and `RData/cellComposition_methylCC.RData` contain the output from the cell composition estimation analyses. `CC` is from the Houseman method, while `methylCC` and `ccDMRs` are from the methylCC method.
+`cellComposition.RData` contains the output from the cell composition estimation analyses. `HousemanCC` is from the Houseman method, while `methylCC` and `ccDMRs` are from the methylCC method.

 ## Citation